Sirosky/Simple-Image-Compare/README.md

 ***
 ## How to use

-Simply download the latest release from the [https://github.com/Sirosky/Simple-Image-Compare/releases](Releases page) and run the app.
+Simply download the latest release from the [Releases page](https://github.com/Sirosky/Simple-Image-Compare/releases) and run the app.
 Once you've dragged in at least two images, let the comparisons begin!

 ## Controls